iturdikulov/notes/B-tree.md

 # B-tree

-> In [[Computer_science]], b-tree is a self-balancing tree data structure that
+> In [[Computer_science|computer science]], b-tree is a self-balancing
-> maintains sorted data and allows searches, sequential access, insertions, and
+> [[Tree_data_structure tree]] data structure that maintains sorted data and
+> allows searches, sequential access, insertions, and deletions in
-> deletions in [[Logarithm|logarithmic]] time.
-The B-tree generalizes the
+> [[Logarithm|logarithmic]] time.
+The B-tree generalizes the binary search tree,
-> binary search tree, allowing for nodes with more than two children.
-Unlike
+> allowing for nodes with more than two children.
+Unlike other self-balancing
-> other self-balancing binary search trees, the B-tree is well suited for
+> binary search trees, the B-tree is well suited for storage systems that read
-> storage systems that read and write relatively large blocks of data, such as
+> and write relatively large blocks of data, such as databases and file
-> databases and file systems.\
+> systems.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/B-tree)</cite>

 ```